 This bill mandates that institutions of higher education in New Jersey collect and publicly report employment outcomes and earnings data for their graduates.
-Specifically, it requires these institutions to include detailed information on their websites regarding the employment status of graduates from the three most recent academic years.
-The data must encompass the percentage of graduates employed full-time in their field of study, those employed in any field, those who enroll in graduate programs, and their salaries one year post-graduation.
-Additionally, this information must be disaggregated by various demographic factors, including race, ethnicity, age, family income, gender, and first-generation status.
+Specifically, it amends existing law to require that, in addition to information on the cost of attendance, graduation rates, and faculty composition, institutions must also provide detailed employment data for graduates from the three most recent academic years.
+This data will include the percentage of graduates employed full-time in their field of study and in any field one year after graduation, the percentage of graduates enrolling in graduate programs, and the average salary earned by graduates.
+The bill specifies that this information must be disaggregated by various demographic factors, including race, ethnicity, and first-generation status.

 Statutes affected: Introduced: 18A:3B-44